Asian stocks higher after Wall Street gains

 SEOUL, South Korea (AP) — Asian stock markets rose Thursday following a rally on Wall Street as remarks by a European Central Bank board member eased worries about the new Italian government's spending plans.

-EUROPE: The euro rose against the dollar after a European Central Bank board member said policymakers will discuss next week withdrawing its bond-purchasing stimulus, suggesting the ECB wasn't overly worried about Italian government plans.
-Peter Praet's remarks suggested the June 14 meeting would bring hints at the end of the bond purchases.
-The bank says it will buy 30 billion euros ($35 billion) a month at least through September.
+EUROPE: The euro rose against the dollar after a European Central Bank board member said policymakers will discuss next week withdrawing its bond-purchasing stimulus, suggesting the ECB wasn't overly worried about the new Italian government's plans.
+The remarks by executive board member Peter Praet suggested that next meeting on June 14 in Riga, Latvia, would bring hints at the end of the bond purchases.
+Currently, the bank says it will keep buying 30 billion euros ($35 billion) a month in bonds at least through September.

 WALL STREET: U.S. stocks rallied for a fourth day.
 The Standard & Poor's 500 index added 0.9 percent to 2,772.35.
 The Dow Jones industrial average rose 1.4 percent to 25,146.39.
 The Nasdaq composite rose 0.7 percent to 7,689.24.
 The Nasdaq has set records each of the last few days.